-No matter what type of relationship you have, you and your partner will have differences.
+No matter what type of relationship you have, you and your partner have differences.
 Differences are to be expected.
 They only become a problem when you are unable to come to terms with your differences and you get stuck in unhealthy ways of relating to one another.

 Like two neighboring trees blowing in the wind, relationships have a rhythm that is unique to each.